WhyAre/tp/docs/UserGuide.md

    Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe i/A0123456Z p/98765432 e/johnd@example.com h/@john_doe` :
+     Adds a contact named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.
+   * `delete 1` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.